-In hockey, the offensive zone is the area where the goal that your team is attempting to score on is located.
-The offensive zone is marked by a 12 inch thick blue line that stretches across the ice which separates the offensive zone from the neutral zone.
+In hockey, the offensive zone is the area where the goal your team is attempting to score on is located.
+The offensive zone is marked by a 12-inch thick blue line that stretches across the ice and separates the offensive zone from the neutral zone.
 The offensive zone is also referred to as the attacking zone or attack zone.

 Offensive Zone Rules

 There are several rules in hockey regarding the offensive zone.
-The most prominent is the offsides rule.
-In hockey, the puck must enter the offensive one before the first attacking skater's entire body.
-The player's stick is not considered part of the player's body and therefore may enter the offensive zone before the puck.
-If the majority of a player's body is over the blue line before the puck, but their skate is being dragged along the blue line they are still considered to be onside.
+The most prominent is the offside rule.
+In hockey, the puck must enter the offensive one before the first attacking skater’s entire body.
+The player’s stick is not considered part of the player's body and, therefore, may enter the offensive zone before the puck.
+If most of a player’s body is over the blue line before the puck, but their skate is being dragged along the blue line, they are still considered onside.

-Another rule that applies to the offensive zone is regarding the hand pass.
-In your own defensive zone, you are allowed to use your hand to pass the puck to a teammate or move the puck.
+Another rule that applies to the offensive zone is the hand pass.
+In your defensive zone, you are allowed to use your hand to pass the puck to a teammate or move the puck.
 However, if a player is in the offensive zone and uses their hand to pass the puck to their teammate, they will be whistled for a hand pass violation, and a face-off will take place at one of the neutral zone dots.

 Lastly, if a player flips the puck up over the protective glass in their defensive zone, they will be whistled for a delay of game penalty.
-However, if a player flips or shoots the puck over the protective glass in the offensive zone, there is no penalty and a faceoff will ensue.
+However, if a player flips or shoots the puck over the protective glass in their offensive zone, there is no penalty, and a face-off will ensue.

 Offensive Zone Strategy

-There are several different strategies that teams deploy when it comes to entering the offensive zone.
-Some coaches prefer to dump the puck into the zone and chase after it, putting the opposing teams defenders under pressure, while some coachers prefer that their teams enter the offensive zone in a more creative way that involves movement and passing.
+There are several different strategies that teams deploy when entering the offensive zone.
+Some coaches prefer to dump the puck into the zone and chase after it, putting the opposing team’s defenders under pressure.
+In contrast, other coachers prefer that their teams enter the offensive zone in a more organized way that involves movement and passing.
 Offensive zone strategy is a matter of preference and is dependent on the type of players that make up a team.

 What is the offensive zone in hockey?

-The offensive zone in hockey is the zone where the goal that your team is trying to score on is located.
-It is on the opposite side of the defensive and the goal that your team is defending.
-The offensive zone is signaled by a blue line which is 12 inches thick and runs the width of the ice.
-The puck must enter the offensive zone before the entirety of the first attacking player's body or the attacking team will be whistled for offsides.
+The offensive zone in hockey is the zone where the goal your team is trying to score on is located.
+It is on the opposite side of the defensive zone and the goal that your team is defending.
+The offensive zone is distinguished by a blue line that is 12 inches thick and runs the width of the ice.
+The puck must enter the offensive zone before the entirety of the first attacking player's body, or the attacking team will be whistled for being offside.

 What does F1 mean in hockey?